Franke design makes kitchens as unique as you

 Relaxing in Santorini

-Santorini is recognized the world over for its whitewashed buildings with blue domes located along rugged cliffs.
+Santorini is recognised the world over for its whitewashed buildings with blue domes located along rugged cliffs.
 Wander through the narrow paths and explore stunning churches and other architectural jewels that blend into the island’s landscape.
-Today, many traditional homes have become guest houses or hotels – making the perfect place for which to explore.
+Today, many traditional homes have become guest houses or hotels – the perfect place to explore.

 Design in New York